KekaiApana/KekaiApana/README.md

 *To learn more about me, see below!*

 Languages I am familiar with: *English, Swift, C, Bash, and Python*
-Language(s) I am currently learning: *Hawaiian, React, Javascript, and Powershell*
+Language(s) I am currently learning: *Hawaiian, React Native, Javascript, and Powershell*

 ## Released Products